expectedparrot/edsl/docs/results.rst

 =======
 A `Results` object is the result of running a survey.
 It is a list of individual `Result` objects, each of which represents a response to a `Survey` for each combination of `Agent`, `Model` and `Scenario` objects that were used with the survey.
-For example, the `Results` of a survey administered to 2 agents and 2 models and no question scenarios will contain 4 individual `Result` objects.
+For example, the `Results` of a survey administered to 2 agents and 2 language models with no question scenarios will contain 4 individual `Result` objects.
-If the survey questions are parameterized with 2 scenarios then 8 `Result` objects are generated.
+If the survey questions are parameterized with 2 scenarios then the survey `Results` will include 8 `Result` objects.

-A `Results` object is not typically instantiated directly, but is returned by calling the `run()` method of a survey after optionally specifying any agents, models and scenarios.
+A `Results` object is not typically instantiated directly, but is returned by calling the `run()` method of a survey after any agents, language models and scenarios are added to it.
 To inspect the form of an example `Results` we can call the `example()` method (it is long -- we show it at the end of this page):

 .. code-block:: python